-One of North Carolina’s best-kept secrets is the U.S. National Whitewater Center.
+One of North Carolina’s best-kept secrets is the U.S. National Whitewater Center in Charlotte, North Carolina.
 It is a 700-acre non-profit training facility and outdoor park that is heaven on earth for nature and adventure sports enthusiasts of all ages and skill levels.

 The heart and center of the park is the world’s largest man-made whitewater rafting course designed by three-time Olympian Scott Shipley.
 The artificial river is filled with 12 million gallons of well water and powered by 7 630-horsepower pumps.
 The course serves as the official Olympic training center for whitewater slalom, but guests are free to test their skills there too.